 Celiac disease is also called celiac sprue, non-tropical sprue, and gluten-sensitive enteropathy.
-It is a hereditary autoimmune condition in which a person has a delayed allergic reaction to gluten (a protein that causes dough to be sticky) found in cereals, such as wheat, barley, and rye.
-This sensitivity damages the lining of the small intestine so that it can’t absorb nutrients from food.
+It is a hereditary autoimmune condition in which a person has a delayed immune reaction to gluten (a protein that causes dough to be sticky) found in cereals, such as wheat, barley, and rye.
+This reaction causes the immune system to attack the lining of the small intestine, damaging it so that it can’t absorb nutrients from food.

-Celiac disease affects approximately 9 in every 1000 people in Canada.
+Celiac disease affects almost 1% of people in Canada.
 Recent research has revealed that, contrary to what was previously believed, celiac disease may be just as common in places like Africa, South America, and Asia.
+The disease affects 10% of first-degree relatives and is about twice as common in women as in men.

 The lining of a normal small intestine is covered with finger-like projections called villi.
 The villi are covered with tiny hair-like endings called microvilli, which trap and absorb nutrients from food.
-In celiac disease, the villi flatten out or disappear due to the allergic response to eating foods containing gluten.
+In celiac disease, the villi flatten out or disappear due to the immune reaction caused by eating foods that contain gluten.
 The villi lose their shape and their microvilli, resulting in the damage to the intestinal lining.

 Although it was once thought of as a condition that always started in childhood, it is now known that celiac disease can develop at any age in susceptible individuals.
 You are more susceptible if you have a family history of celiac disease, have type 1 diabetes, or if you have other autoimmune conditions such as thyroiditis.
 There is a strong association between Down syndrome and celiac disease.
 In older people, celiac disease can be triggered by an intestinal infection or some other intestinal condition.